stungeye/Programming-1-Notes/docs/08-user-defined-types/01-enumerations.md

 💡 Best Practice:
 {: .label .label-green }

-Avoid C-Style enums as they aren't well scoped and can lead to naming collisions.
+Avoid C-Style enums as they aren't well-scoped and can lead to naming collisions.
 {: .d-inline-block }

 ## Further Reading